-In the short term, small absolute improvements to large scale existing processes can have maximum impact.
-A fundamental industrial petroleum-based operation is the catalytic selective oxidation of hydrocarbons to produce e.g., epoxides, ketones, aldehydes, alcohols, acids, and their derivatives.
+In the short term, small absolute improvements to large-scale existing processes can have maximum impact.
+A fundamental industrial petroleum-based operation is the catalytic selective oxidation of hydrocarbons to produce, for example, epoxides, ketones, aldehydes, alcohols, acids, and their derivatives.
 We aim to develop novel hydrocarbon oxidation catalysts, capable of delivering significant gains in resource efficiency.
 The project concentrates on two heterogeneous catalytic approaches – one designed for incorporation into existing facilities, and the second, longer term, utilizing photochemical hydrocarbon oxidation, a topic gaining increasing attention, as the need for alternative energy sources becomes more obvious.
 Enough sunlight falls on the earth in one hour to power the planet for a year.

 A functional model of the NiFe hydrogenase